Sales of new homes grew 1.5% in January, much slower than the 7.2% increase in December, most likely because of elevated mortgage rates. … READ MORE >

 Housing starts and permits remain a drag on third-quarter growth

-Housing starts rose 7.0% in September due to a rebound in multifamily homes, according to government data released on Wednesday, partly offsetting the sharp drop in August.
-Still, new residential starts remained a drag on growth in the third quarter amid higher mortgage rates, falling 4.2% on a quarterly ...
-READ MORE >
+Housing starts rose 7.0% in September due to a rebound in multifamily homes, partly offsetting the sharp drop in August.
+Still, new residential starts remained a drag on growth in the third quarter amid higher mortgage rates, falling 4.2% on a quarterly basis. … READ MORE >

 Amid Canada’s housing crunch, some move in with other generations

-As Canada grapples with an acute shortage of housing, some residents are embracing a shift toward multigenerational residences.
-This phenomenon, which includes multiple generations of adults living under one roof, is being driven in no small part by necessity as younger buyers and new arrivals to ...
-READ MORE >
+The multigenerational trend is being driven in no small part by necessity as younger buyers and new arrivals to Canada search for a place to live. … READ MORE >

 Canada has an acute shortage of housing.
 Easing regulations would help solve that.